navkar/Predictions/README.md

 * Peter Grandich
 * Clive Thompson - is a retired wealth manager based out of Switzerland.
 * Mark Yusko - the founder, chief investment officer and managing director of Morgan Creek Capital Management.
+* Matthew Kratter - on Bitcoin and self-soverignity.
+* Dr. John Campbell - Effects of RNA vax on humans.
 * Astrologer - Anonymous.
 * Psychic - She wants to remain nameless.